osandadeshan/Number-of-Faces-in-an-Image/README.md

-# Number of Faces in an image
+# Number of faces in an image